2018 Kansas gubernatorial election

 The 2018 Kansas gubernatorial election took place on November 6, 2018, to elect the next governor of Kansas.
-Democratic nominee Laura Kelly won the election, defeating Republican nominee Kris Kobach and independent candidate Greg Orman.

-Incumbent Republican Governor Sam Brownback was term-limited and could not seek reelection to a third consecutive term.
-On July 26, 2017, Brownback was nominated by President Donald Trump to serve as United States Ambassador-at-Large for International Religious Freedom.
-He was confirmed by the United States Senate on January 24, 2018.
-Brownback resigned the governorship on January 31 and was succeeded by Lieutenant Governor Jeff Colyer.
+On July 26, 2017, Governor Sam Brownback was nominated by President Donald Trump to serve as United States Ambassador-at-Large for International Religious Freedom.
+He was confirmed by the United States Senate on January 24, 2018; he resigned the governorship on January 31 and was succeeded by Lieutenant Governor Jeff Colyer.
 Colyer was eligible to seek a full term and announced his candidacy prior to becoming Governor of Kansas.
 In the August 7 primary, Colyer ran against CPA and incumbent Insurance Commissioner Ken Selzer, Topeka doctor and 2006 Republican Kansas gubernatorial nominee Jim Barnett, and Kansas Secretary of State Kris Kobach.

 On August 7, 2018, Kobach defeated Colyer in the Republican gubernatorial primary by an initial margin of 191 votes, a lead that increased to 361 votes by August 14, although discrepancies in some counties needed resolution and provisional and absentee ballots may not have been counted in some counties.
 Colyer conceded the Republican nomination after the final votes were tallied, in which Kobach's margin grew slightly.
-Democratic State Senator Laura Kelly easily won the Democratic nomination.
-Businessman Greg Orman, who finished second as an independent in the 2014 U.S. Senate race against incumbent Republican Pat Roberts, also ran for governor as an independent candidate.
+State Senator Laura Kelly easily won the Democratic nomination and won the general election, assuming office on January 14, 2019.
+Businessman Greg Orman, who finished second as an independent in the 2014 U.S. Senate race against incumbent Republican Pat Roberts, ran for governor as an independent candidate.